Faculty

 Central Teaching Hospital of the Ministry of the Interior, Warsaw, Poland

-Head of the Cardiac Surgery Clinic of the Central Clinical Hospital of the Ministry of Interior and Administration in Warsaw.
-Member of the prestigious group Cardiovascular Nucleus, European Society of Cardiology.
-Prof. Piotr Suwalski, as the author of over 200 publications in national and foreign journals, is a valued cardiac surgeon, committed scientist and a teacher devoted to scientific work.
-Honored with many awards, including the NOW POLSKA NOW Award for cardiosurgical treatment with the use of minimally invasive techniques, recently, together with the Team of the Department of Cardiac Surgery of the Central Clinical Hospital of the Ministry of Internal Affairs, which he managed, contributes to the popularization of this method in other centers in Poland and brings relief to dozens of patients.
+Prof. Piotr Suwalski is Head of the Cardiac Surgery Clinic at the Central Clinical Hospital of the Ministry of Interior and Administration in Warsaw.
+He’s also a member of the prestigious group Cardiovascular Nucleus, European Society of Cardiology.
+Prof. Suwalski, as the author of over 200 publications in national and foreign journals, is a valued cardiac surgeon, committed scientist and a teacher devoted to scientific work.
+He is honored with many awards, including the NOW POLSKA NOW Award for cardiosurgical treatment with the use of minimally invasive techniques.

-Dr. Ralph Damiano, MD is a cardiothoracic surgery specialist in Saint Louis, USA and has 43 years’ experience.
+Dr. Ralph Damiano is a cardiothoracic surgery specialist in Saint Louis, USA and has 43 years of experience.
 Dr. Damiano graduated from Duke University School Of Medicine in 1980 and completed a residency at Duke University Hospital.
-He currently practice at Washington University and are affiliated with Barnes Jewish Hospital and Barnes-Jewish West County Hospital.
-Dr. Damiano has experience with Valve surgery (aortic, mitral, tricuspid), Coronary artery bypass surgery, Cox-Maze IV for atrial fibrillation, and Septal myectomy.
-His areas of research interest include the surgical treatment of atrial fibrillation, myocardial protection, and minimally invasive and robotic surgery.
+He currently practices at Washington University and is affiliated with Barnes Jewish Hospital and Barnes-Jewish West County Hospital.
+Dr. Damiano has experience with valve surgery (aortic, mitral, tricuspid), coronary artery bypass surgery, Cox-Maze IV for AF, and septal myectomy.
+His areas of research interest include the surgical treatment of AF, myocardial protection, and minimally invasive and robotic surgery.

 Randall Lee